Records of Processing Activities

 For AI governance, the useful unit is often the workflow.
 A single AI assistant may involve intake data, model inference, tool calls, vector storage, abuse monitoring, human quality review, analytics, incident response, and vendor support.
 Those may share one user-facing product name while having different purposes, retention periods, recipients, and risk profiles.

 The record should be updated when the processing changes.
-New data sources, new vendors, new model providers, new retention periods, new locations, new outputs, or new decision uses can turn a previously accurate record into a fossil.
+New data sources, new vendors, new model providers, new retention periods, new locations, new outputs, new training uses, new human-review workflows, or new decision uses can turn a previously accurate record into a fossil.

 Governance and Safety

 The governance value of a ROPA is that it turns invisible data flow into inspectable institutional memory.
-It supports privacy notices, access-right handling, deletion work, vendor review, DPIAs, security review, procurement, and incident response because it says where personal data is supposed to be.
+It supports privacy notices, data subject access requests, deletion work, portability, vendor review, DPIAs, security review, procurement, breach response, and incident investigation because it says where personal data is supposed to be.

 The safety limit is that a ROPA does not prove the processing is lawful, necessary, fair, secure, accurate, or socially legitimate.
 A complete inventory can document a bad system as easily as a good one.
 It is an accountability substrate, not a permission slip.